 Michael L. Wehmeyer, Ph.D., Director

-Jean Ann Summers, Ph.D., Associate Director of Family Research
+Jean Ann Summers, Ph.D., Associate Director and Coordinator, Family Programs

 Contact: 785 864-7600

 The Center for Biobehavioral Neurosciences in Communication Disorders (BNCD) was founded in 2002 when the National Institute on Deafness and Other Communication Disorders awarded a core grant to establish the center.
 The BNCD is a natural outgrowth of the Life Span Institute's long-standing focus on communication and language development and intervention.
 The BNCD's research spans a wide range of issues relevant to the causes and treatment of communication disorders from infancy to old age including studies on infant attention, the genetics of language impairments, language intervention, the decline of working memory in old age as reflected in speech and more precise measures of hearing loss to aid cochlear implant design.